sewil/web-publisher/README.md

 </configuration>
 ```
 ## Project
-In the project configuration file, which will be located in your web project root, you can configure the name of your entry file, the ftp upload directory path, and what other files to include.
+In the project configuration file, which should be located in your web project root, you can configure the name of your entry file, the FTP upload directory path, and other files to include in the upload.
 To generate an example configuration file, type `webpublisher init` in your project root.
 Example:
 ```
 {
   "entry": "index.html",